trycourier/courier-react/packages/react-elements/README.md

+## 🚨 THIS PROJECT HAS MOVED 🚨

+**This repository is deprecated.
+For the latest features, bug fixes, and more, visit [Courier React SDK documentation](https://www.courier.com/docs/sdk-libraries/courier-react-web) or upgrade using the [v8 Migration Guide](https://www.courier.com/docs/sdk-libraries/courier-react-v8-migration-guide).**

+---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->